Yorker vs Pingdom

 14 regionsMultiple regionsMultiple regions

-Features verified April 11, 2026 from Pingdom product pages and public documentation.
-Specific tier prices for Pingdom are approximate (~$14/mo Starter); verify at pingdom.com/pricing before making a purchasing decision.
+Features verified June 13, 2026 from Pingdom product pages and public documentation.
+Specific tier prices for Pingdom are approximate ($10–15/mo Starter, uptime only); verify at pingdom.com/pricing.
 Yorker platform plan $29.99/mo with full pricing at /pricing.
 Spot something that's changed?
 Email [email protected].

 Frequently asked